DEFRA/software-development-standards/principles.md

 - This allows us to make sensible, value-based judgements about when it is appropriate to retro-fit standards
-- It ensures clarity by mandating that all standards must define the period of time that they are effective
+- It ensures clarity by mandating that all standards must define the period of time that they are effective and how they have changed over time
-- It encourages the adoption of the standards by allowing people to reference the version of the standard that is effective at the time without needing to consider any and all possible future changes to that standard
+- It encourages uptake by allowing people to safely adopt the standards that are effective at the time without being committed to any and all possible future changes to those standards
+- It helps people clearly describe and manage their divergence from standards over time and the work required for convergence

 ### Be helpful